MinghuiChen43/awesome-deep-phenomena/README.md

 ### 2020

+- On the Generalization Benefit of Noise in Stochastic Gradient Descent. [[paper]](https://arxiv.org/abs/2006.15081)
+  - Samuel L. Smith, Erich Elsen, Soham De. *ICML 2020*
+  - Digest:  In this paper, we perform carefully designed experiments and rigorous hyperparameter sweeps on a range of popular models, which verify that small or moderately large batch sizes can substantially outperform very large batches on the test set.
+This occurs even when both models are trained for the same number of iterations and large batches achieve smaller training losses.

 - Finding trainable sparse networks through Neural Tangent Transfer. [[paper]](https://arxiv.org/abs/2006.08228) [[code]](https://github.com/fmi-basel/neural-tangent-transfer)
   - Tianlin Liu, Friedemann Zenke. *ICML 2020*
   - Digest: In this article, we introduce Neural Tangent Transfer, a method that instead finds trainable sparse networks in a label-free manner.
 Specifically, we find sparse networks whose training dynamics, as characterized by the neural tangent kernel, mimic those of dense networks in function space.